▶️ LISTEN TO THIS ARTICLE

 A 2024 study from researchers at multiple institutions, published at NeurIPS under the title "Mind Your Step (by Step)," systematically tested when chain-of-thought degrades performance.
 They drew on a specific insight from cognitive psychology: if verbal deliberation hurts human performance on a task, it will likely hurt LLMs too.

 Implicit pattern learning suffers the most.
-On artificial grammar tasks where subjects must recognize patterns without consciously identifying the rules, o1-preview dropped 36.3 percentage points with chain-of-thought.
-GPT-4o dropped 23.1 points.
+On artificial grammar tasks where subjects must recognize patterns without consciously identifying the rules, the tested models dropped with chain-of-thought.
 Verbalizing the reasoning process forced the models to commit to explicit rules that didn't capture the actual pattern.

-Visual-spatial reasoning degrades across every model tested.
-On facial recognition tasks, Claude 3 Opus dropped 14.4 points, GPT-4o dropped 12.8 points, and Gemini 1.5 Pro dropped 11.4 points.
+Visual-spatial reasoning degraded across the models tested in that study.
 The psychology literature calls this "verbal overshadowing," where describing a face in words impairs your ability to recognize it later.
-The same mechanism transfers to language models processing visual information.
+The same mechanism can transfer to language models processing visual information.

-Classification with exceptions becomes dramatically slower.
-When categories have irregular members that break the general rules, CoT caused GPT-4o to need 331% more iterations to reach the correct answer.
-Claude 3.5 Sonnet needed 178% more.
-The models over-committed to the rules they articulated, making them worse at handling exceptions.
+Classification with exceptions can become dramatically slower.
+When categories have irregular members that break the general rules, the tested models over-committed to the rules they articulated, making them worse at handling exceptions.

 Simple retrieval gains nothing.
 The NeurIPS meta-analysis found that on MMLU, chain-of-thought produces "almost identical accuracy" to direct answers unless the question involves symbolic operations.
 For straightforward factual questions, CoT adds tokens and latency without improving the answer.